WPPN 02/21: Reserving contracts with businesses with a public service mission

 Use of Regulation 20 and 77 aligns with the WPPS 2021 vision for Procurement in Wales as a facilitator of change that builds commercial activities that will foster vibrant Welsh supply markets…’ and promotes ‘value-based procurement which delivers optimum long-term outcomes for Wales.
 WPPS 2021 Principle 10.

-This approach to procurement supports the aim of achieving value for money and aims to help contracting authorities subject to the WFG Act demonstrate how their procurement processes and outcomes contribute to their WFG Act objectives.
+This approach to procurement supports the aim of achieving value for money and aims to help WPS bodies subject to the WFG Act demonstrate how their procurement processes and outcomes contribute to their WFG Act objectives.
 Use of Regulation 77 also supports action required under section 16 of the Social Services and Well-being (Wales) Act 2014.

-This approach can be used in conjunction with contracting authorities’ social value/community benefits objectives under the Public Contracts Regulations 2015.
+This approach can be used in conjunction with WPS bodies’ social value/community benefits objectives under the Public Contracts Regulations 2015.

 10. Contact details